Updated: December 22, 2025

 Options include:

-• Independent living, for active seniors seeking a maintenance-free lifestyle
+- Independent living, for active retirees seeking a maintenance-free lifestyle

-• Nursing homes providing round-the-clock medical care for those with complex health needs
+- Nursing homes provide round-the-clock medical care for those with complex health needs

-• Continuing Care Communities (CCRCs) for a full range of care levels
+- Continuing Care Communities (CCRCs) for a full range of care levels catering to low to high-care residents.

 Advantages of Retiring in Portugal